nVarap/blog/_posts/2023-01-23-yknowwhatjusttoposspeopleoffIreallywannatryjustmakingtheselongdollarsignstarfreezingfeakingtitlesbecauseitalsotakesadvantageoftheinabiltiytoseethebadinthegoodhonestlyIshouldjustcopypasteamanuscriptinheretoseewhathappensLMFAOLFMAOLFMAOFALM.md

 # Reflection

 This blog helped me think about the cost/benefit analysis.
 During discussion I had a lot of fun listening to the weird and funny ideas that many people posed, and the impromptu nature was enjoyable.
-I feel I need to now control how I work and what I work on and when, to better my mental and physical health.
+I feel I need to now control how I work and what I work on and when, to better my mental and physical health.k